 If you are more of a kind to apply effects with switching modes while taking the shots, then dual-camera smartphones can be ideal for you.
 If you love traveling or visiting places then having a wide-angle camera as a companion turns out to be fruitful.
 For those, who are indulged into taking portraits and showcase into social media, the Telephoto camera would be the better choice.
 But if you love natural shots without artsy effects, the single-camera works perfectly fine.

-In the answer to the question, burrowing the results from the popular camera benchmark test, DXoMark, last year’s HTC U11 (single camera) surpassed the dual camera smartphones like iPhone 7 Plus, LG G5 and Huawei P9.
-Similarly, this year’s Google Pixel 2/2XL (single camera) has surpassed dual camera smartphones like iPhone 8 Plus and Samsung Galaxy Note 8.
+In the answer to the question, burrowing the results from the popular camera benchmark test, DXoMark, two years back HTC U11 (single camera) surpassed the dual camera smartphones like iPhone 7 Plus, LG G5 and Huawei P9.
+Similarly, last year’s Google Pixel 2/2XL (single camera) has surpassed dual camera smartphones like iPhone 8 Plus and Samsung Galaxy Note 8.
 So we can conclude that with the use of good sensor and lens, the single-camera lens can capture superior quality shots.
 And as the dual-camera technology is in developing phase, we can expect better results in the coming years.

 Smartphones with Dual-camera available in Nepal